 The cause of most snorkeling-related accidents is not necessarily the equipment that causes the problem but rather how the snorkeler reacts and responds.
 Panicking increases the risk of drowning or death while in the water.

 An individual who is panicking is likely to make poor choices, such as trying to pull off their mask, leading to water inhalation.
-The frightened person also begins to lose awareness of their surroundings, revealing themselves to potential injury on nearby structures such as a boat, coral reef, or other snorkelers.
+The frightened person also begins to lose awareness of their surroundings, revealing themselves to potential injury on nearby structures such as a boat, coral reefs, or other snorkelers.

 There are a few other risks in the ocean too.
 Many people who participate in water sports or events are the greatest threat to the ocean.
 A significant proportion of snorkeling accidents recorded annually are attributed to collisions with jet skis and small vessels.